 What’s the difference between an expunction of my criminal record and non-disclosure?

-You could seek to obtain an expunction or a non-disclosure order for your criminal record.
+You could seek an expungement or a non-disclosure order for your criminal record.
 There are differences between the two.

-Can I get an expunction of my robbery charges?
+Can I get an expungement of my robbery charges?

 - Acquitted of your robbery charge